CeeKay-254/se-assignment-1-setting-up-your-developer-environment-CeeKay-254/README.md

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.
+Setting Up Your Developer Environment-Assignment 1 Answers

+Tasks Completed

+1. Select Your Operating System (OS):
+I have chosen to use Windows 11 for this project.
+I downloaded the Windows 11 installer from the official Microsoft website: https://www.microsoft.com/software-download/windows11

+2. Install a Text Editor or Integrated Development Environment (IDE):
+I have installed Visual Studio Code, which is a popular and versatile code editor.
+I downloaded it from the official Visual Studio Code website: https://code.visualstudio.com/Download

+3. Set Up Version Control System:
+I have installed Git and created a GitHub account to host my project repositories.
+I have initialized a Git repository for this project and made my first commit.

+4. Install Necessary Programming Languages and Runtimes:
+I have installed Python 3.9.12 from the official Python website: http://www.python.org.
+I have verified that the installation was successful and that I can run Python scripts from the command line.

+5. Install Package Managers:
+ I have installed pip, the Python package manager, as part of the Python installation.

+6. Configure a Database (MySQL):
+ I have downloaded and installed MySQL Installer version 5.7.39 from the official MySQL website: https://dev.mysql.com/downloads/windows/installer/5.7.html

+7. Explore Extensions and Plugins:
+ I have explored various extensions and plugins for Visual Studio Code, such as the Python extension, Git integration, and code formatting tools.

+Challenges and Solutions

+During the setup process, I encountered a few challenges:

+1. Configuring Git:
+I had some initial difficulties setting up my Git credentials and connecting my local repository to the remote GitHub repository.
+I resolved this by following the step-by-step instructions on the GitHub website and consulting online resources.

+2. Installing Python Packages:
+When trying to install some Python packages using pip, I encountered version conflicts and compatibility issues.
+I overcame this by creating a virtual environment using the `venv` module and installing the packages within the virtual environment.

+3. Navigating the Visual Studio Code Interface:
+As a new user of Visual Studio Code, I found the extensive customization options and plugin ecosystem to be slightly overwhelming at first.
+I addressed this by exploring the documentation, and watching tutorial videos.

 #Evaluation Criteria:**
 - Completeness and accuracy of setup documentation.